 This studdable Goodyear is available in different versions for light trucks or crossovers and SUVs.
 Design features include two-dimensional blades in the centre zone that are said to offer enhanced braking and traction on snow and ice, 3D tread-lock blades in the shoulder that lock together for grip in turns, and a rim protector to guard against curb damage.

 Finnish brand Nokian is the oldest name in winter tires, having produced its first in 1934.
-One of its latest products is the non-studdable Hakkapeliitta R3 SUV, which has sidewalls strengthened with Aramid fibre and a tread containing microscopic, ‘Cryo Crystal 3’ particles that work like built-in studs, creating sharp, tough grip edges inside the rubber.
-The R3 SUV has good size coverage in rims from 16-21in, with most marked ‘XL’ for the highest possible load capacity.
-It secured ‘Recommended’ status in Consumer Reports testing.
+One of the latest in a long line of fantastic winter products is the non-studdable Hakkapeliitta R5 SUV, launched in 2022 to improve upon the previous R3.
+The R5 SUV has outstanding size coverage for 14-20in rims, with most marked ‘XL’ for the highest possible load capacity – including suitability for heavier electric vehicles (EVs).
+At the time of writing, it was the highest-scoring winter truck tire in Consumer Reports testing.

 Snow Tire FAQs